Table of Contents

 - Key Takeaways

-Seeing teenage YouTubers raking in the moolah, it is possible to believe that social media campaigns are a cakewalk.
-But social media marketing is not just about posting videos that go viral — it is about connecting with new users (brand awareness), building relationships with them (reputation building), and driving sales.
+With so many young people even in their teens making big bucks on platforms like Instagram and YouTube, it is possible to believe that social media campaigns are a cakewalk.
+But social media marketing campaigns is not just about posting videos that go viral — it is about connecting with new users (brand awareness), building relationships with them (reputation building), and driving sales.
 That is achieved only by keeping a smart balance between creativity and strategy.

-Let’s see how you can create great social media marketing campaigns that lead to authentic, long-lasting, higher engagement, and higher sales.
-More importantly, you need to know how to track social media campaigns.
-And avoid making mistakes.
+Let’s see how you can create best social media campaigns that lead to authentic, long-lasting, higher engagement, and higher sales.
+More importantly, you need to know how to track social media campaigns and how to avoid making mistakes.

 1. To keep a schedule